andrewacashner/hearingfaithms/chapters/chapter-3.md

 words in the virtuoso composition and performance of the music as well.
-The villancico aims less to instruct than to amaze, just as Mary Gaylord has said that the goal of elaborate Spanish poetry is "to produce effects of astonishment and awe conveyed by the Latin term *admiratio*"---and indeed Padilla's piece asks listeners to imagine a song that is "as much to hear as to admire \[*admirar*\],/ as much to admire as to hear."
+The villancico aims less to instruct than to amaze, just as Mary Gaylord has said that the goal of elaborate Spanish poetry is "to produce effects of astonishment and awe conveyed by the Latin term *admiratio*."
+Indeed, Padilla's piece asks listeners to imagine a song that is "as much to hear as to admire \[*admirar*\],/ as much to admire as to hear."
 [@Gaylord:Poetry, 227]

 In this case the term *admirar* has a more specific association, with the